Sigauri/Sigauri/README.md

 Hello, my name's Ibrahim.
 I am Studying Software-development and am interested more in low-level stuff.
 Currently learning compiler design and trying to write one(In C; I don't have much experience with other languages, sadly) as i learn.
-I am planning to learn C# and do some projects with it too(because it seems to be pretty useful and it is also the language we're going to learn in college).
+I am planning to learn .NET and C# and do some projects with it too(because it seems to be pretty useful and it is also the language we're going to learn in college).

 I also have some knowledge in Electronics and basic things about Compter architecture.
 I know how numbers are represented in binary system,